-Investing is a great tool to help give your money more potential, but it isn’t without some ethical considerations.
+Investing could a great way to help give your money more potential, but it isn’t without some ethical considerations.

-The same can be said of investing, and that’s why it’s worth knowing some of the issues that are considered when we build an Ethical Investment Plan.
+The same can be said of investing.
+That’s why it’s worth knowing some of the issues that are considered when we build an Ethical Investment Plan.

 Why do ethics matter?